opencog/docker/opencog/README.md

 ## Running Production Servers
 Several different server containers are provided.
-The most important of these is the cogserver container.
+The most important of these are:

-* __Running the CogServer__
+* The atomspace container, which contains the core atomspace that everyone needs.
+It does not contain any of the obscure or rarely-used repos.
+* The cogserver container, which, when started, runs an empty cogserver.
+* The development container, which contains everything, including development tools, and most (but not all!) of the obscure, rarely-used repos.

+### Running the CogServer

 1. Build the container:
 ```
       docker build --no-cache -t opencog/cogserver .
 ```
 2. Run the container, exposing port 17001 to the external world:
 ```
       docker run -p 17001:17001 -it opencog/cogserver
 ```
 3. Wait until this is printed: `Listening on port 17001`

 4. Connect into the cogserver:
 ```
       rlwrap telnet localhost 17001
 ```
 5. Follow the conventional cogserver instructions for more.

 ## Steps for OpenCog development
 __For UNIX-like systems only, if you choose to use docker-compose__